2 Describing data

 # ℹ 2,969 more rows

 The issue we see now is that most rows have no value for ceq, hence no value for mb.
 Following the logic applied on the ASX’s website, we want to carry forward the value of ceq until it is updated with new financial statements.
 To do this, we will use the fill() function from the tidyr package.
-Once we group_by(gvkey) (to indicate that we only want to “fill” data within a company) and arrange(datadate) so that R knows what order our data are to be understood in, we can call fill(ceq, direction = "down") to produce data like the following, which appears to be what we want (compare the output below with that above).
+Once we group_by(gvkey) (to indicate that we only want to “fill” data within a company) and arrange(datadate) (so that R knows the applicable order for the data), we can call fill(ceq, direction = "down") to produce data like the following, which appears to be what we want (compare the output below with that above).

 aus_bank_rets |>